Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 In-the-Home + Fall Detection Setup

-I started by setting up my In-the-Home + Fall Detection system, first plugging the power cord of the base unit into an electrical outlet.
+I started by setting up my In-the-Home + Fall Detection system.
+First, I plugged the power cord of the base unit into an electrical outlet.
 The unit beeped, and the green power light turned on.
-I then plugged the included phone cord into the back of the base unit and connected the other end to my wall’s phone outlet.
+Then, I plugged the phone cord into the back of the base unit and connected the other end to a phone outlet.

 The last thing I needed to do was pair my fall-detection pendant to the base unit.
-This required a few extra steps:
+That required a few extra steps:

-• I held down the green “Reset” button on the base until I heard four beeps, and then I released the button.
+• I held down the green Reset button on the base until I heard four beeps.
+Then, I released the button.

-• Next, I held the button down again until I heard three beeps.
+• I held down the button again until I heard three beeps.

-• After that, I held down the green “Reset” button and the button on my fall-detection pendant and released both buttons when I heard a beep from my base unit.
+• I held down the green Reset button and the button on my fall-detection pendant.
+I released both buttons when I heard a beep from my base unit.

-• Last, I pressed the button on my pendant and let the operator know I was testing the system once again.
+• I pressed the button on my pendant and let the operator know I was testing the system.

 On-the-Go + Fall Detection Setup

-To set up my On-the-Go + Fall Detection pendant, I plugged the charging cord into a power outlet and plugged the other end into the unit’s charging port.
-The unit blinked red to let me know it was charging, and once it was fully charged, the light was blinking blue.
+Next, it was time to set up my On-the-Go + Fall Detection pendant.
+I plugged the charging cord into a power outlet and plugged the other end into the unit’s charging port.
+The unit blinked red to indicate that it was charging.
+Once it was fully charged, the light blinked blue.
 I then connected the lanyard clasp to the unit and put it around my neck.

-I pressed the black help button to test the system until the status light turned blue to let me know the call was being made.
-After about 30 seconds, I was connected to an operator and, again, I let them know I was running a test.
+I pressed the black Help button to test the system until the status light turned blue.
+The light let me know the call was being made.
+After about 30 seconds, I was connected to an operator.
+Again, I let them know I was running a test.

 Setup Advice: